ario704/ario704/README.md

 - Experienced with security assessments and testing within CISSP domains.
 - Familiar with NIST CSF for standardizing security practices.
 - Practical experience using Google's Chronicle as a SIEM tool.

+## Alghorithmic Trading

+This is more like a story rather than a flashy resume, but as someone who lost a bunch of money to the stock/crypto market's underwater creatures i decided to take revenge by embracing the developer inside rather than the absent trader spirit.
+Mostly experienced with using python and RUST for creating trading bots.

 ## Game Development Hobby